- Search The Registry

 Majoring in Education and Music, Scott became alarmed when she was not able to teach in a public school because she was Black.
 At this time she became involved with Civil Right groups, joined the Antioch chapter of the NAACP, the college's Race Relations Committee, and Civil Liberties Committees.
 In 1951, she accepted a scholarship to continue her musical training at the New England Conservatory in Boston before finishing her degree from Antioch College.
 Upon her arrival in Boston, she met her future husband, Martin Luther King Jr., a young minister who was studying for his Ph.D. at Boston University.

 On June 18, 1953, Martin Luther King Sr. married his son, Martin Luther King Jr. and Coretta Scott.
 They returned to the South to work on the civil liberties of Black Americans.
-By 1964, King was the mother of four children: Yolanda, Martin Luther King III, Dexter Scott, and Bernice Albertine.
+By 1964, she was the mother of four children: Yolanda, Martin Luther King III, Dexter Scott, and Bernice Albertine.
 She had also become active with the Southern Christian Leadership Conference.
 Although usually at her husband's side, she made solo appearances at various civil rights functions that her husband could not attend.
 She also performed at benefit concerts by lecturing and even singing to the audience.
 On April 4, 1968, her husband was shot and killed while giving a speech on a hotel balcony.

 King has always spoken out for human rights and freedom for all people.
 Recently, she has become involved in opposition of the death penalty.
 Although King has lost her husband and mother-in-law to gunmen, she cannot accept the judgment that their killers deserve to be executed.
 She believes the death penalty continues the cycle of violence and destroys all hope for a decent society.
 Another of King's passions is the International Peace Movement.
-In 1985, she was arrested while protesting the South African Government's policy of racial segregation known as apartheid.
+In 1985, she was arrested while protesting the South African Government's policy of racial segregation known as Apartheid.

-In 1986, Martin's birthday, January 15, became a national holiday because of her dedication to the acknowledgements of her husband's achievements.
-King has earned numerous awards over the years for her commitment to activism.
+In 1986, her husbands birthday, January 15, became a national holiday because of her dedication to the acknowledgements of her husband's achievements.
+King earned numerous awards over the years for her commitment to activism.
 One of the more prominent awards was that she was named "Woman of the Year" two times, first in 1960 from the Utility Club of New York City, and then again in 1968 by the National Association of Radio and TV announcers.
 She also has an award named after her.
 The Coretta Scott King Award, which is presented by the American Library Association, is presented annually to a Black author and a Black illustrator for their outstanding inspirational and educational contributions published during the previous year.

 Who's Who of American Women (and Women of Canada)